-Learn how to make your own Vinyl Car Window Decal Sticker with the Cricut Explore.
-An easy DIY craft tutorial idea that makes a great gift!
+Learn how to make your own Vinyl Car Window Decal Sticker with the Cricut Explore and make your own car decals!
+A step by step tutorial.

 Have you seen those fun vinyl stickers or decals that people put on the back window of their cars?
 They are so fun and a great way to share with the world what you love.
 Whether it is your family in stick figures, your favorite football team mascot or an exclamation of your true love.
 In this case, that exclamation is bass fishing!